 What to include in your selection criteria when migrating to MTD for VAT.

-We have developed AlphaVAT, a compliance suite comprising of three modules, which is specifically designed to allow businesses to meet the challenges of MTD for VAT.
+We have developed the MTD Compliance Suite comprising four modules which is specifically designed to allow businesses to meet the challenges of MTD for VAT.

 Uses digital records and the HMRC API to create a digital VAT return in compliance with requirements for 2019.